docker-taiga/taiga/README.md

 ## Basic usage
 1) Clone this repository.
 `git clone --depth=1 -b latest https://github.com/docker-taiga/taiga.git`
+2) Adjust hostname, django secret and passwords for postgresql and rabbitmq.
-2) Create `cert` folder and put ssl certificate and key inside.
+2) (Optional) If you want to enable SSL, create `cert` folder and put ssl certificate and key inside.
 Default names are `fullchain.pem` and `privkey.pem`.
 This can be changed by adding `CERT_NAME` and `CERT_KEY` environment variables to the service `proxy`.
 Alternatively, if you use certbot to acquire certificates, point volume `/taiga-cert` of the `proxy` service to the location of certificates, e.g. `/etc/letsencrypt/live/yourdomain.com`.
-3) Adjust hostname, django secret and passwords for postgresql and rabbitmq.
 4) `docker-compose up`

 ## Individual images